leetrout/leetrout.github.com/content/fishtales/e3/index.md

 {{< youtube 5NVI6BoLrzI >}}

 Andrew Welch is a developer and the host of [devMode.fm](https://devmode.fm), a podcast dedicated to modern web development.
-He's been working in technology for years and we explored his experience working in development and transisioning over to training.
+He's been working in technology for years and we explored his experience working in development and transitioning over to training.

 Andrew was instrumental in launching Fish Tales so once again, thank you Andrew!

 Links from the show: